-Internet browsers like Google Chrome even allow you to set up multiple accounts with different toolbars on the top -- for example, a toolbar for home and a separate toolbar for work.
+Internet browsers like Google Chrome even allow you to set up multiple accounts with different toolbars on the top — for example, a toolbar for home and a separate toolbar for work.

 Take to heart the words of HubSpot graphic designer, Anna Faber-Hammond, who says, "Get fully ready for the day and pretend you're actually going to work.
 Otherwise, you might find yourself back in bed."

 3. Structure your day like you would in the office.

-When working from home, you're your own personal manager.
-Without things like an in-person meeting schedule to break up your day, you can be quick to lose focus or burn out.
+However, without things like an in-person meeting schedule to break up your day, you can easily lose focus or burn out.

-4. Choose a dedicated work space.
+4. Choose a dedicated workspace.

 5. Don't stay at home.

-You might even consider working primarily in a private or, if you're using Chrome, an "Incognito" browser window.
-This ensures you stay signed out of all your accounts and each web search you conduct doesn't autocomplete the word you're typing.
+You might even consider working primarily in a private (or, if you're using Chrome, an "Incognito") browser window.
+This ensures you stay signed out of all your accounts, and each web search doesn't autocomplete the word you're typing.
 It's a guarantee that you won't be tempted into taking too many social breaks during the day.

 7. Commit to doing more.

 "On days I'm working from home, I tend to slightly overcommit on what I'll deliver that day.
-It helps keep me honest, so even if I get the urge to go do something else, I know I've already committed a certain amount of work to my team."
+So even if I get the urge to go do something else, I know I've already committed a certain amount of work to my team."- Corey Wainwright

 8. Work when you're at your most productive.

-To capitalize on your most productive periods, save your harder tasks for when you know you'll be in the right headspace for them.
-Use slower points of the day to knock out the easier, logistical tasks that are also on your plate.
+To capitalize on your most productive periods, save your more challenging tasks for when you know you'll be in the right headspace for them.
+Use slower points of the day to knock out the easier logistical tasks on your plate.

 9. Save calls for the afternoon.

 You shouldn't have to give yourself too much time to become productive in the morning, but you can give yourself some extra time before working directly with others.

-If you're struggling to come up with a reasonable work schedule for yourself as a telecommuter, start with the solitary tasks in the morning.
+If you're struggling to develop a reasonable work schedule for yourself as a telecommuter, start with the solitary tasks in the morning.

 Senior Marketing Director, James Gilbert, advises that you "Take advantage of morning hours to crank through meaty projects without distractions, and save any calls or virtual meetings for the afternoon."

-10. Focus on one distraction... like a baby!
+10. Focus on one distraction.

 There's an expression out there that says, "if you want something done, ask a busy person."

 It's like Newton's law of inertia: If you're in motion, you'll stay in motion.
 If you're at rest, you'll stay at rest.
 And busy people are in fast-enough motion that they have the momentum to complete anything that comes across their desk.

-"When I work from home, my 20-month-old daughter is home with me, too.
+She says, "When I work from home, my 20-month-old daughter is home with me, too.
 It seems counterintuitive, but because I have to manage taking care of her and keeping her happy and entertained while still getting my work done, the pressure helps to keep me focused.
 When she's napping or entertaining herself, I go into super-productive work mode.